THE WEALTH NAVIGATOR BLOG

 Some people love them.
 Some hate them!
 So, are annuities good or are they bad?
 The truth is that because there are so many different types of annuities, they cannot all be characterized as either good or bad.
 Each annuity should be evaluated independently based on each individual’s situation.

 The ups and downs of investing can cause some investors to experience “market fatigue.”
-It’s not always our balances that get beat down, but our emotions, which is why a high level of EQ (or emotional intelligence) can be more beneficial than a high IQ when investing in the stock market.
+It’s not always our balances that get beat down, but our emotions, which is why a high level of EQ (or emotional intelligence) can be more beneficial than a high IQ.
+The ups and downs of investing can cause some investors to experience….

 Medicare covers millions of Americans, yet is still widely misunderstood.
 Knowing when to enroll in Medicare, what Medicare covers, and the costs associated are just a few crucial things to know as you approach Medicare eligibility.
 Despite Medicare insuring…

-Social Security: 7 Crucial Mistakes & How to Avoid Them
+7 Social Security Mistakes & How to Avoid Them

-Identity Theft: 15 Ways to Protect Against Cyber Attacks
+Identity Theft & How to Protect Against Cyber Attacks (15 Ways)

 Should I Invest Near a Market High?